unconed/MathBox.js/README.md

 .surface({
   n: [ 64, 64 ],                         // Number of points in each direction
   domain: [[0, 1], [0, 1]],              // X/Y Input domain
-  data: null,                            // Array of data points, each an array of 2 or 3 elements
+  data: null,                            // Array of array of data points, each an array of 2 or 3 elements
   expression: function (x, y, i, j) {    // Live expression for data points.
     return 0;                            // Return single value or array of 2/3 elements.
   },